edmarregie/cs50p_project/README.md

 - Best Net Points: This is the net trading points gained with the best parameter combination.

 The script will also create a chart that visually represents the points earned for different parameter combinations.
+Spoiler Alert: Doji does not result in increased earnings according to the program.

 ## Methodology